b-vic/port-checker/README.md

 # port-checker
-Connect to destination address(es) validate connectivity from command line.
+Connect to destination address(es) to validate connectivity from command line.
 Supports IP address or FQDN (fully qualified domain name) address.

 Several alternatives to this exist but are not always available nor processed in parallel.
 All you need is java to run and javac if you can't upload a .class file to your server.

 Useful for application migrations and firewall testing.
+Single class / default package in order to simplify remote compilation if needed.

 ## Usage